Skip to content

 During an inspection, a technician will typically examine the brakes, tires, steering, suspension, lighting, and exhaust systems.
 They’ll also check fluid levels, look for leaks, and test the electrical components to make sure everything is functioning correctly.
 This detailed review helps catch wear and tear before it leads to a failure, giving you a clear picture of your truck’s health and what it needs to stay safe.

-Strategies to Prevent Breakdowns
+Simple Ways to Prevent Roadside Breakdowns

 The best way to handle a breakdown is to prevent it from ever happening.
 Implementing proper maintenance routines is the most effective strategy to keep your trucks operational and out of the shop.
 These routines do more than just prevent failures; they also improve gas mileage and enhance safety, contributing directly to your bottom line and the well-being of your drivers.